About Jack Schwager

 These talks focus on a variety of investing misconceptions.

 A focused talk intended for audiences with a specific interest in performance measurement and risk management.
-Best suited as a topic in a workshop presentation rather than as single talk.
+Best suited as the third session in a 3-part workshop including Investing Fallacies 1 and 2 rather than as single talk.

 A focused talk intended for traders with interest in trading system testing design and evaluation.
 Best suited as a topic in a workshop presentation rather than as single talk.